SamiraSouleyHassane/Smart-Chess-System-/README.md

   - A virtual chessboard run on Raspberry pi 4.

 A move on the chessboard is dectected by the Arduino Uno.
 This data is sent to the Raspberry pi using serial communication.
-This project is developed by Samira Souley Hassane, Tobi Akerele and Miran Manasrah for engineering senior capstone project at TrinitY College.
+This project is developed by Samira Souley Hassane, Tobi Akerele and Miran Manasrah for engineering senior capstone project at Trinity College.